sapphonie/StAC-tf2/README.md

 StAC is also fully configurable, and the current list of cvars is listed [here](cvars.md).
 The defaults should be good for most people, if you want to the plugin to autoban.
 If not, you can set any "detection" cvar to 0 to never ban, and to -1 to never even log or check in the first place.

 ### Installation & Configuration
-1) clone the repository from [here](https://github.com/sapphonie/StAC-tf2/archive/refs/heads/master.zip)
+1) download the latest release [here](https://github.com/sapphonie/StAC-tf2/releases/latest)
 2) drag the `translations`, `scripting`, and `plugins` folders into `/tf/addons/sourcemod/` on your tf2 server.
 Overwrite any files if prompted.
 3) restart your server